gustav5/subtitle_fetch/README.md

 - Download these with selenium
 - Unzip from downloads directory to the right movie directory.

-I got it working, but I'm trying to make the code better, this was harder than i thought.
+I got it working, but I'm trying to make the code better.
+This was harder than i thought.